ahmedraslan28/Music-Streaming-Service/README.md

 # Music-Streaming-Service

-This is the complete backend project for Music-Streaming-Service, a Music-Streaming-Service.
+This is the complete backend project for Music-Streaming-Service .
-It mimics the complete Spotify or any Music-Streaming-Service API behavior.

 ## About

-This is a REST API backend for a Spotify clone app that manages users, artists, albums, playlists, tracks, and premium subscriptions.
-The app also integrates with Stripe to process payments for premium subscriptions.
+This is the complete backend for a Music Streaming Service, designed to replicate the functionality of Spotify or similar platforms.
+It provides a RESTful API to manage users, artists, albums, playlists, tracks, and premium subscriptions.
+Additionally, the service integrates with Stripe to handle secure payment processing for premium subscriptions and utilizes WebSockets for real-time notifications.

 ## Features